nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 export default bootstrap;
 ```

-The JavaScript or CSS resource can also be generated dynamically by the plugin.
+The plugin can also generate the JavaScript or CSS resource dynamically.
 In that case it will always be inlined.
 To use this state a _dynamicResource_ name instead of a _path_ and include the function that actually generates
 the content to the object returned by the bootstrap: